FiestaHeroes/Documentation/docs/server_and_client_setup.md

 The IP of the server you're connecting to.

 # -p parameter
-The login port of the server you're connecting to.
-By default we use 9010 for all of our sets.
+The login port of the server you are connecting to.
+By default, we use 9010 for all our sets.
 ```

-After you have successfully configured this batch file, execute it.
-The game will open.
-If you have followed everything correctly, you should be able to login and begin.
+After configuring this batch file successfully, run it.
+The game will launch.
+If you have followed all the instructions correctly, you should be able to log in and start playing.

 :::tip
 All of our sets include automatic account creation.
-All you will have to-do is enter the credentials you want, and the account will be inserted into the database: Account > Tables > tUser.
+All you need to do is enter the desired credentials and the account will be added to the database: Account > Tables > tUser.
 :::